 My current artistic research takes as its conceptual and material starting point the private library of French artist and writer Hervé Guibert, whose book collection has been preserved at the Paris home of his executor since his 1991 death from AIDS.
 The project imagines alternative approaches to art historiography and the forging of queer kinship bonds through the design of participatory, community-generating gestures involving epistolary actions and performative museum visits across Europe.

 Hervé Guibert’s Library

 I had the opportunity to visit the library of French author and photographer Hervé Guibert (1955-1991), whose books have been kept in the Paris home of his executor, Christine Seemüller, where they stand on his original bookshelves.
-In addition to numerous mentions of his library in his writing, Guibert also produced a photograph of his library in 1987, entitled Ma Bibliothèque, pictured above.
+In addition to numerous mentions of his library in his writing, Guibert also produced a photograph of his library in 1987, entitled Ma Bibliothèque, pictured below.

 My encounter with Guibert’s books stirred many thoughts and feelings within me, many of which stemmed from an awareness that it was a kind of posthumouslibrary, one in which nothing more would ever be added, a library whose reader and collector was missing.
 The books themselves carried few traces of Guibert’s use, for he apparently did not notate his books, nor fold the corners or mark pages in any other way.
 Some books had dedications inscribed on the front pages, which served as the only signs of life and relation.